The Pervert Who Changed America: How Larry Flynt Fought the Law and Won

 Flynt refused to pay up, however, appealing on the grounds that parody and satire were protected speech under the First Amendment.
 After a pair of higher courts shooed Flynt away in 1986, he appealed a third time, asking the Supreme Court to hear the case.
 The justices agreed, and in 1987—four years after Flynt had gotten kicked out of the court's chambers for screaming obscenities—he found himself yet again appearing in front of the highest court in the country, this time wearing a suit.

 When I ask Flynt about that day, he sucks on his teeth.
 "I remember sitting in the gallery of the Supreme Court.
 It was Falwell and his family on one side lookin' like a Norman Rockwell painting.
 I figured, 'I'm going down for the count.
-They're not gonna rule in the pornographer's favour.'"
+They're not gonna rule in the pornographer's favor.'"

 And yet, the pornographer won in a unanimous decision.